Brandon Gomes: Amateur career

 Born and raised in Fall River, Massachusetts, Gomes attended Durfee High School.
 At Durfee, Gomes pitched and also played shortstop, hitting .425 with 14 home runs and 83 RBIs while also compiling a record of 19–5 with a 1.66 ERA and 287 strikeouts.
 Gomes, who was also a member of the National Honor Society, was Massachusetts High School Gatorade Player of the Year and also won All-State honors twice.
 After high school, Gomes attended Tulane University.
 After having a successful freshman season, Gomes had Tommy John surgery during his sophomore year, receiving a medical redshirt.
 As a redshirt sophomore, Gomes continued to work out of both the bullpen and starting rotation, but later became a full-time starter as a junior.
 As a senior, Gomes improved, going 7–6 with a 3.92 ERA and 74 strikeouts in 96.1 innings.
 In 2003 and 2006, Gomes played for the Falmouth Commodores of the Cape Cod Baseball League, going 2–2 with a 3.62 ERA for the team in 2006.

 Professional playing career

 San Diego Padres

-Gomes was selected by the San Diego Padres in the seventeenth round (537th overall) of the 2007 MLB draft out of Tulane University.
-Gomes is of Portuguese and Italian heritage.
+Gomes was selected by the San Diego Padres in the seventeenth round (537th overall) of the 2007 MLB draft out of Tulane.
+He began his professional career that year by pitching in 18 games, 11 as a starter, with a 4.23 ERA for the Eugene Emeralds and the Fort Wayne Wizards in the Padres farm system.
+He moved to the bullpen in 2008 with Fort Wayne and was promoted to the Lake Elsinore Storm of the Advanced–A California League on July 11.
+Between the two levels, he had a 6–3 record, 3.30 ERA and 81 strikeouts.

+In 2009, Gomes was assigned to the Double–A San Antonio Missions of the Texas League.
+He was 4–1 with a 2.63 EFA in 65 games with 100 strikeouts, the top total in all of minor league baseball.
+After playing for the Peoria Saguaros in the Arizona Fall League, he returned to San Antonio for the 2010 season, compiling a 7–2 record, 1.87 ERA and 93 strikeouts in 51 games.
+The Padres added him to their 40-man roster on November 18 to protect him from the Rule 5 Draft.